Para Athletes

 Get Active, Meet New People, and Join Your Local Athletics Club

-We also provide an elite pathway program that could give you the chance to represent Australia at the Paralympics.
+There is also an elite pathway program that offers you the opportunity to represent

 What is Multi-Class Athletics?